-We took our scavenging indoors, to an empty dorm that had some debris students had left behind in the halls.
+We took our scavenging indoors, to an empty dorm that had tons of discards students had left in the lobby.
 There was a lot of useful items I intended to take home (nice speakers, a great couch)… but no books.

 At that point, we had to abort.
 But I wasn’t giving up.
 I knew there were hundreds of books in dumpsters all over campus at that moment.
 Even if most of them were destroyed in the rain, they couldn’t all be destroyed…

-The next day I did a walking tour of the remaining dorm dumpsters, finding three that were under shelter and untouched by the storm.
-Between them, I found a dozen books and a sealed box of Avery labels all worth money on
+The next day I did a walking tour of the remaining dorm dumpsters.
+I quickly found three that were under shelter and untouched by the storm.
+Between them, I found a dozen books to resell and a sealed box of Avery labels – all worth money on Amazon.

 The final total from my college dumpster mission

-After doing this many years, I can say this was probably the least fruitful end-of-the-year dumpster mission I’ve ever had, but still absolutely worth my time, and a ton of fun.
+After dumpster diving for profit for many years, I can say this was probably the least profitable end-of-the-year college dorm dumpster mission I’ve ever had. $171 isn’t exactly an impressive number.
+But it was still absolutely worth my time, and a ton of fun.

-Endnote: If you’re wondering, I got the speakers and the couch, in addition to a lamp, printer, whiteboard, boxes of Emergen-C, and enough laundry detergent to last a lifetime.
+PS: If you’re wondering, I got the speakers and the couch from the dorm lobby.
+In addition, I got a lamp, printer, whiteboard, boxes of Emergen-C, and enough laundry detergent to last a couple years.